6 Tips for Designing Employee Training via a Chatbot

-Multiple choice question is the effective method to test the knowledge.
+Multiple-choice questions are an effective method to test knowledge.
 Based on the user feedback to our chatbot Product Management tutor Eddy, users prefer more than 1 question for knowledge testing.
 Make effort to explain the 'why' behind the correct and each incorrect option in the multiple-choice questions.

 When we created Eddy, we didn't at first provide details on each incorrect option until our users pointed at it.
 We learned to take advantage of the incorrect answer – it is a chance to contribute to the learners' experience.
 Explain what is wrong with the given option and offer to try again.
 For correct options - take a chance to reiterate why it is correct and provide a solution – it helps to retain the material.

-Below are the 3 Key Takeaways for the creation of multiple-choice questions:
+Below are the 3 Key Takeaways from the creation of multiple-choice questions:

 2. Don't try to test the empirical knowledge, instead create a problem that could be solved using the material learned.